frederic-perez/AmE-dictionary/data/idioms.md

 __tush__ _slang_ One’s buttocks. _The _tush push_ is a play in American football in which the quarterback receives the ball and is immediately pushed from behind by other players._
 __twiddle one’s thumbs__ :astonished: Be bored or idle, as in _There I sat for three hours, twiddling my thumbs, while he made call after call._ This expression alludes to the habit of idly turning one’s thumbs about one another during a period of inactivity.
 __twisted__
-__twists and turns__ Surprising changes. _It’s hard to follow all the twists and turns of the plot._
+__twists and turns__ :two: Surprising changes. _It’s hard to follow all the twists and turns of the plot._
 __two a penny__ Very common, ordinary, or widespread. _At first, they were quite novel and interesting, but now these little organic cafés have become two a penny._
 __two peas in a pod__ Two people who are very similar, typically in interests, dispositions, or beliefs.
 __two-way street__ _n_ :four: An arrangement or a situation involving reciprocal obligation or mutual action.
 A situation in which both sides must put forth an equal amount of effort to achieve a desired result. _Respect is a two-way street—you have to give it if you expect to receive it._